ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/1-webgpu-fundamentals.md

 ## What are the benefits of WebGPU?

-WebGPU takes into account lessons learned from earlier standards such as WebGL and OpenGL, and provides the following benefits:
+WebGPU uses lessons learned from earlier standards such as WebGL and OpenGL to develop an improved offering, and provides the following benefits:

 * A reasonable level of abstraction.
 * Improved performance.